Vivid Money raises $73 million to build a European financial super app – TechCrunch

 The company also has a cashback program and a premium subscription for €9.90 per month.
 Paid users get higher limits on free cash withdrawals, the ability to create a virtual card, support for additional currencies and better cashback rewards.

 Finally, users can create sub-accounts called pockets.
 You can move money around from one pocket to another and add other users to your pockets.
 Each pocket has its own IBAN, which means that you can pay for certain bills with a separate pocket.
-You can also associate your card with a specific pocket for upcoming purchases.
+You also can associate your card with a specific pocket for upcoming purchases.

 Vivid Money has managed to add a ton of features in no time.
 It now has a ton of money on its bank account.
 Now let’s see if it can attract a significant user base to compete with other, well-established European fintech players.